soapdog/your-first-month-as-a-club-captain-guide/data/guide.md

 * **Create a sign-up page**.
 Your club can be either drop-in or registration, but make sure there is an effective way for individuals to indicate attendance and get access to regular event info.
 [Eventbrite](http://www.eventbrite.com/) or [Google Forms](http://www.google.com/forms/about/) are good spots to gather information and follow up with potential attendees.
 Having a rough idea of how many learners will attend will give you a better idea of how to prepare stations, materials and mentors.

-* **Print Material. **Don’t underestimate the power of a good old fashioned poster that tells the details of your club.
+* **Print Material**.
+Don’t underestimate the power of a good old fashioned poster that tells the details of your club.
 Make sure they stand out so they catch the attention of passers-by.
 You can post them at bus stops, schools, local coffee shops, libraries, community centers and anywhere else that makes sense in your location.

 * **Community boards and mailing lists.** Find places where the local community is talking and sharing about upcoming opportunities.
 These can even take the form of community groups on Twitter and Facebook.
 Ask members to help share the club within their networks.

-* **Word of Mouth. **Your friends and family are a powerful network.
+* **Word of Mouth**.
+Your friends and family are a powerful network.
 If they don’t know someone, they might know someone who knows someone.
 Spread the word far and wide at the next event, function, office or place you go to.

 * **Blog.** Share your experience running a club on your blog, or even write a guest post on other relevant blogs.
 If you’re looking for somewhere to start, join the community [on Discourse](http://discourse.webmaker.org/category/clubs) where you can publish posts and connect to educators around the world.